TotoMC-13/TotoBot_V3-Slash-Commands/README.md

 ```py
 pip install -r requirements.txt
 ```
-- Copy the .env file from config/example and paste it in the config folder
+- Copy the .env file from config/example and paste it in the main folder

 - Replace all the fields on the .env file